neicnordic/puhuri-web/docs/documents/statistics_pp.md

 10. Data Protection Regulation
     1. Your personal data will be protected and processed according to European GDPR regulation 2016/679.
+    2. Your personal data will be protected according to the [Code of Conduct for Service Providers](https://geant3plus.archive.geant.net/Pages/uri/V1.html), a common standard for the research and higher education sector to protect your privacy.

 11. Changes to this privacy policy
     1. The University of Tartu reserves the right to change this privacy policy as we may deem necessary from time to time or as may be required by law.
 The most recent version of the privacy policy is posted on the Website and you are deemed to have accepted the terms of the privacy policy on your first use of the Website following the alterations.